 Many palheiros are bright in colour but not all.
-You can also see brown and dark colours that look equally beautiful.
-Maybe the dark ones look even more original?
+There are also brown and dark colours which look equally beautiful as blue and red.
+Maybe the dark ones are more original?

-Many of the triangular buildings were used as storage rooms or cowsheds.
-At least we saw that kind of usage on hillsides but also in the village.
-And this one has a pumpkin growing on the thatched roof.
+Many of the triangular buildings in Santana are storage rooms or cowsheds.
+At least we saw many buildings like that on hillsides and in village gardens.
+This one is in the village centre and has a pumpkin growing on the roof:

-We were visiting after Christmas and like every village in Madeira also Santana had a huge nativity stable outside the town hall.
-It all looked so great but the palheiros among Christmas things are the top!
+As we were visiting after Christmas Santana like every other village in Madeira had a nativity stable outside town hall.
+It all looked fantastic but the many small Santana houses between Christmas things are the best!

 Via Expressa to Funchal

-But like on every day trip it finally gets dark which means it’s time to start driving back.
-We decided to return along the fastest route from Santana, the new Via Expressa.
+But like every day sooner or later it will get dark and it’s time to drive back.
+We took the fastest route from Santana to Funhcal which is the new Via Expressa.
 Here you can see one of the many Via Expressa bridges, the one over the Ribeira Seca at Faial.

-The road is very fast and before you notice you reach the Santa Catarina airport north of Funchal.
+The express road is very fast and before we noticed we reached Santa Catarina Airport north of Funchal.
 We took a moment to look at the runway that’s built on poles on the sea, to make it long enough for big planes.
 Imposing!
-And the motorway too goes through the runway poles.
+And the motorway is built below the runway and goes between the poles.

-After the airport, back in the city and ready for a dinner, after an enjoyable Santana day trip from Funchal!
+Soon after the airport: back in the city and ready for dinner, after an enjoyable Santana day trip from Funchal!